Rihanna Wore 275,000 Crystals During Her Grammys Performance

 According to Rihanna’s stylist, Mel Ottenberg, the custom Adam Selman gown she wore for her performance of “Wild Thoughts” was made of 275,000 crystals — that’s 50,000 more crystals than her now-iconic “naked dress” by the designer, which she wore to the 2014 CFDA awards.

-Cardi B Was In Living Color
+Cardi B Was in Living Color

 Cardi B performed “Finesse” with Bruno Mars in full Moschino.
 The music video (and live reenactment) was inspired by the ‘90s television series In Living Color.

-SZA Wore Fringe Basketball Top
+SZA Wore a Fringe Basketball Top

-Although SZA said she would “hide behind her hair” at the awards show, her clothes rivaled for attention.
-This sequined fringe top by Monse paired with split jeans and sneakers prove that you don’t need 275,000 crystals to stand out.
+Although SZA said she would “hide behind her hair” at the awards show, her clothes rivaled it for attention.
+This sequined fringe top by Monse paired with split jeans and sneakers proves that you don’t need 275,000 crystals to stand out.

 Everyone Wore Sunglasses Inside